Collection Site Locator

 *Collection results may include materials other than prescription drugs.

-Naloxone is an opioid receptor antagonist that rapidly binds to opioid receptors, blocking heroin from activating them.
+Naloxone is an opioid receptor antagonist that rapidly binds to opioid receptors, blocking opioids from activating them.
 An appropriate dose of naloxone acts in less than two minutes and completely eliminates all signs of opioid intoxication to reverse an opioid overdose.
-Between 1996 and 2014, naloxone reportedly reversed over 26,000 overdoses.
 Narcan can be used on both adults and children and can be administered by first responders, family members, or caregivers.